koajs/koa-hbs/README.md

 });
 ```

-registerHelper, Utils, and SafeString all proxy to an internal Handlebars
+`registerHelper`, `Utils`, and `SafeString` all proxy to an internal Handlebars
 instance.
 If passing an alternative instance of Handlebars to the middleware
-configurator, make sure to do so before registering your helpers via the koa-hbs
-proxies, or just register your helpers directly via your Handlebars instance.
+configurator, make sure to do so before registering helpers via the koa-hbs proxy of the above functions, or just register your helpers directly via your Handlebars instance.

 ### Registering Partials
 The simple way to register partials is to stick them all in a directory, and